 The next producer on the hot seat is Ken Davenport, Tony award-winning producer of Once on this Island, Kinky Boots, and many others.

 Ken is a good friend and colleague, so I ran a few of these questions by him.
 Ken is a mover and shaker and real theatre (and general business) mastermind.
 He has taught me so much about producing, raising money, marketing, and theatre business in general.
-If you’re not familiar with his content at The Producer’s Perspective, go check it out.
+If you’re not familiar with his The Producer’s Perspective podcast, go check it out.
 There’s much to learn!